- There is a known link between PCOS and miscarriage, but there is not enough data on this topic.

-A link between PCOS and early loss of pregnancy was first described in the late 1980s and yet, despite this, in the past 30 years very little progress has been made.
+A link between PCOS and miscarriage was first described in the late 1980s and yet, despite this, in the past 30 years very little progress has been made.
 We are still not sure why women with PCOS are at greater risk of miscarrying and, perhaps more importantly for those affected, we are no closer to finding a solution.
 It almost goes without saying that this is an area of research that desperately needs more attention and resources.
 Here we explore the limited data available, discuss why the need for answers is getting greater, and suggest what you can do to maximise your chances of falling pregnant and staying pregnant.

-What does the available data suggest?
+What does the data suggest about PCOS and Miscarriage?

 Women with PCOS often struggle to conceive; in fact, the condition is considered to be one of the leading causes of infertility in females.
 The problem is that once pregnant, those women with PCOS are also at increased risk of going through the trauma of one, or even multiple, miscarriages.